Rules and Procedures

 For the Opening Ceremony and Policy Statements we have created a rubric to help in the evaluation process.
 These are the following elements that we ask advisors and chairs to keep in mind while evaluating the delegates who are presenting the policy statement for each of their respective countries:

-Country Representation: Did the delegate accurately portray the positions and demeanor of that country?
+Country Representation: Did the delegate accurately portray the positions and demeanor of their country?

-Oral Presentation: The overall presentation of the speech was adequate for expected college level?
-Meaning, the delegate made good eye contact, spoke at an appropriate speed, had well constructed thoughts?
+Oral Presentation: The overall presentation of the speech was adequate for a collegiate-level Model UN conference?
+For example, the delegate made good eye contact, spoke at an appropriate speed, had well constructed thoughts, and so on.